GiottoVerducci/rulebook2024/content.md

 **The Referendum**

+> A referendum is always part of action resolution.

 If a political action is successful, its cost is paid, and the referendum is called.
 The referendum consists of three steps: